theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NSg/I/J+ VB  VP/J     .
 >
 #
 > “ How   am       I       to get    in      ? ” asked Alice again , in      a    louder tone       .
 # .
-NSg/C NPr/VB/J ISg+ P  NSg/VB NPr/J/P . .
+NSg/C NPr/VB/J ISg/#r+ P  NSg/VB NPr/J/P . .
 VP/J  NPr+  P     .
 NPr/J/P D/P+ JC+    N🅪Sg/I/VB+ .
 >
 #
 > “ Are you    to get    in      at    all          ? ” said the Footman . “ That’s the first    question , you